 Interactions with top-notch business technology

 While some require more in-depth proficiency than others, all business positions require some level of technical ability.
-Online MBA programs run on some of the most cutting-edge digital platforms and software, giving students an opportunity to master their technology skills simultaneous to studying relevant business concepts.
+Online MBA programs run on some of the most cutting-edge digital platforms and software, giving business administration students an opportunity to master their technology skills simultaneous to studying relevant business concepts.
 Interacting with faculty and peers, for instance, requires fluency in digital communication methods, trends and etiquette, which is a skill that applies in professional interactions at work.
 Group projects involve virtual interactions through video conferencing and digital messaging platforms, which mimic the process of collaborating with clients and employees — including remote team members — in various locations.

 Time and cost savings

-Many online programs offer lower tuition than their on-campus counterparts, which can benefit those worried about the cost of an advanced degree.
+Many online programs offer lower tuition than their on-campus college of business counterparts, which can benefit those worried about the cost of an advanced degree.
 However, even if the tuition costs are relatively similar to on-campus alternatives, distance learning can provide savings in other ways.
 You don’t have to relocate to campus, which means there are no moving costs involved when enrolled in an online MBA program.
 Added to that, online learning eliminates the time and money spent on commuting to class.

 Whether your goal is to upskill for better performance in your current role or start fresh for a career change, earning an MBA can introduce you to the advanced knowledge and abilities necessary for such professional development.